 (15) All temporary or permanent buildings and structures, whether attached or freestanding, shall meet the design loads and anchorage criteria of the International Building Code.
 An applicant for a building permit shall furnish verification of compliance with such design loads and anchorage criteria.

-A minimum of two (2) complete sets of plans, copy of a survey/plat of the property, and a copy of the signed contract for residential and commericial jobs are required when submitting
+A minimum of three (3) complete sets of plans, copy of a survey/plat of the property, and a copy of the signed contract for residential and commericial jobs are required when submitting

 Permit Applications are accepted Monday - Friday from 8:00am to 4:00pm.